Copyright notices for open source projects

 So what date should you use

 There’s precedent for this practice.
-If you ever look at the copyright page of a book, it will likely say copyright 2001, 2004, 2006–2007, etc., noting each year of publication.
-Here, the same legal theory is at play, with the digital project being unbridled from the confines of the physical world, and thus publishing a bit more frequently, likely being “published”, the year the project was started, and every year thereafter.
+If you ever look at the copyright page of a book, it will likely say copyright 2001, 2004, 2006–2007, and so on, noting each year of publication.
+Here, the same legal theory is at play, with the digital project being unbridled from the confines of the physical world, and thus publishing a bit more often, likely being “published”, the year the project was started, and every year thereafter.

 As noted above, when an author creates an original work (be they a writer or developer), copyright automatically vests in the author.
 Think of that roughly like owning a building.
 If the author then want others to be able to use that work, they may choose to grant them a license.
 Think of that license roughly like renting out an apartment in that building.
 The author retains ownership (the building), and the tenant has a lease saying they have the right to use it (a license).